How to brew pu erh tea the right way

 If want a slow session and steep tea the traditional way, then gaiwans (bowls with lid) or Yixing clay teapots are the way to go.

 Gaiwans don’t affect the flavour of tea.
 You can steep any tea with it.
-On the other hand, you should delicate one Yixing teapot per type of tea (one for ripe on for raw pu erh).
+On the other hand, you should dedicate one Yixing teapot per type of tea (one for ripe on for raw pu erh).
 This is because the Yixing clay will absorb the fragrance of tea over time.
 So you want to stick to one category per teapot.

 For pu erh tea, we recommend to stick to water between 95 and 100 °C. Use water that is just boiled.
 And reheat when the water goes too low.
 Once you’re more familiar with pu erh, you may want to experiment with lower brewing temperature.
 Some young raw pu erhs are suitable for low temperature brewing as well.